clayclayclay/java-rule-engine/README.md

 ## THIRD

-To be honest, there is some limitations in my project, such as the low expansibility.
-But it will be nice if your business scenario is simle or just for testing.
+Because my project has limitations such as the low expansibility, it would be preffered if your business scenario is simple or for test purposes.

-Now I'm in the reconstitution, and it will be very soon to push my next version.
+Now I'm in the reconstitution, and will soon push my next version.